ypid/dotfiles/README.md

 Left hand only: Should be easy to use with the left hand, because it is often used during work with the mouse.
 For example switching windows or Ctrl+c to copy to the clipboard.

+## Advises: Shortcuts done right

+Here are some advices regarding shortcuts for programmers or UI designers which I would like to see implemented:

+* Allow more than one shortcut for one action!
+* Allow to reconfigure *everything*.
+* Make it easy to track the configuration files (which contain the shortcuts) with version control.
+* Do not reinvent the wheel!

 ## Special keys
 Key name      | Comment